-Marcia Lei Zeng, Professor, School of Library and Information Science, Kent State University.
+Marcia Lei Zeng, Professor, School of Information, Kent State University, USA.

-Marcia Zeng holds a Ph.D. from the School of Information Sciences at University of Pittsburgh (USA) and M.A. from Wuhan University (China).
-Her major research interests include knowledge organization systems (taxonomy, thesaurus, ontology, etc), Linked Data, metadata and markup languages, smart data and big data, database quality control, semantic technologies, and digital humanities.
+Marcia Zeng holds a Ph.D. from the School of Computing and Information at the University of Pittsburgh (USA) and M.A. from the School of Information Management at Wuhan University (China).
+Her research interests include knowledge organization systems (taxonomies, thesauri, ontologies, etc), Linked Data, metadata and markup languages, smart data and big data, database quality control, semantic technologies, and digital humanities.

 KSU profile: https://www.kent.edu/news/scholar-tagged-leader-digital-information-organization